-□ Why are VLAN IDs needed in the link layer if the subnet mask in network layer takes care of that?
+- □ Why are VLAN IDs needed in the link layer if the subnet mask in the network layer takes care of that?
 Ethernet switches do not speak IP.
-Subnet mask is an IP/IETF concept.
+The subnet mask is an IP/IETF concept.
 VLAN is an Ethernet/IEEE concept.
 There are many types of VLANs.
 L3 VLANs (based on subnet mask) are one of them.
-There are others.
+There are others. - Do switches add these tags?